microsoft/bedrock/docs/devops/Namespaces.md

 ## Namespace deployment in DevOps Pipeline
 When the manifest shown in the previous section is merged to the triggering branch of a DevOps pipeline, Fabrikate will send it to the repo Flux uses to deploy changes to the Bedrock cluster.

 This example uses a GitHub repo named `bedrock-services` in tandem with another repo named `bedrock-services-manifests`.
-It assumes a scenario in which development is progressing in branches that are then merged to the master branch of a repo in a DevOps pipeline.
+It assumes a scenario in which development is progressing in branches in the `bedrock-services` repo in a DevOps pipeline that are then merged to the master branch.

-The development repo shown in the following screenshot includes a manifests directory.
+The development `bedrock-services` repo shown in the following screenshot includes a manifests directory.
 Manifests merged to this directory of the master branch trigger the DevOps pipeline.

 ![Namespaces-Services-repo](./images/namespaces-services-repo.png)

-The `azure-pipeline.yaml` manifest installed on this repo specifies [Fabrikate](../fabrikate/README.md) scripts that publish deployment manifests to the `bedrock-services-manifests` repo:
+The `azure-pipeline.yml` file installed on this repo specifies [Fabrikate](../fabrikate/README.md) scripts that publish deployment manifests to the `bedrock-services-manifests` repo shown in the following screenshot:

 ![Namespaces-Services-Manifests-repo](./images/namespaces-services-manifests-repo.png)

-The Bedrock cluster uses Flux to monitor the `bedrock-services-manifests` repo for changes.
+The Bedrock cluster uses Flux to monitor the `prod` directory of the `bedrock-services-manifests` repo for changes.
 This repo is specified in the `terraform.tfvars` file.
 For details see [Set Up Terraform Deployment Variables](../azure-simple/README.md#set-up-terraform-deployment-variables).

-The metadata specifications in the manifest that Flux obtains deploy the `mywebapp` service to the `dev` namespace.
-The service can be reviewed and tested using a distinct IP address while the existing production edition of `mywebapp` runs in the `default` namespace.
+The metadata specifications in the manifest that Flux gets from the `bedrock-services-manifests` repo deploy the `mywebapp` service to the `dev` namespace.
+Then the service can be reviewed and tested using a distinct IP address while the existing production edition of `mywebapp` runs in the `default` namespace.